playcanvas/developer.playcanvas.com/content/en/tutorials/custom-shaders.md

 The Vertex Shader code is supplied as a string in the `vshader` property and the Fragment Shader is supplied as a string in the 'fshader' property.

-Above is the shader definition used to make the dissoving effect.
+Above is the shader definition used to make the dissolving effect.
 Notice that we're getting the shader code from two assets.
 These assets are supplied using [script attributes][2] which make it easy to access assets from a script.

 Aside from attributes there are two other special types of variable in the GLSL shaders: `varying` and `uniform`